 Point Washington Wildlife Management Area

-Point Washington WMA in southern Walton County north of Blue Mountain, Grayton, and Seagrove beaches, is part of the 15,258-acre Point Washington State Forest.
-Its more than 12,000 acres include sandhill, titi swamps, wet prairie, and cypress swamps.
+Point Washington Wildlife Management Area (WMA) in southern Walton County north of Blue Mountain, Grayton and Seagrove beaches, is part of the 15,258-acre Point Washington State Forest.
+Its more than 12,000 acres include sandhill, titi swamps, wet prairie and cypress swamps.
 Listed species include gopher tortoise and white-topped pitcher plants.
 The area is also home to the world's largest population of Curtiss' sandgrass.

-Point Washington is widely used for hunting, off-road bicycling, and hiking.
+Point Washington is widely used for hunting, off-road bicycling and hiking.
 On the area are several paved roads and numerous forest roads.
 This area is a site on the Great Florida Birding and Wildlife Trail.
-Some of the bird species found on this area include southeastern American kestrel, myrtle warbler, prothonotary warbler, red-headed woodpecker, mourning dove, and common ground-dove.
-Camping is prohibited on the area.
+Some of the bird species found on this area include southeastern American kestrel, myrtle warbler, prothonotary warbler, red-headed woodpecker, mourning dove and common ground-dove.

 Add your bird observations to the Point Washington State Forest eBird Hotspot.